agavitalis/vitalis-lms/README.md

 4. **Search and Filter**:
    - Search books using keywords, authors, or genres.
    - Filter results by availability, genre, or publication year.

-5. **Reservations and Holds**:
-   - Allow users to place holds on unavailable books.
-   - Notify users when reserved books are ready for borrowing.

-6. **Reporting and Analytics**:
-   - Generate reports such as:
-     - Most borrowed books.
-     - Active user statistics.
-     - Overdue items and fines.

 ---